NEW or featured

 Ditto You saw things roughly as I did Wilf.
 The lack of PA was spoiling it a bit -

-spoken folk need a little help.
+some soft-spoken folk need a little help.
 Yes, Mr Mieville came over well, although

 I kept trying to work out the themes of his tattooed arms.
 A couple of the other authors were engaging too.
 For someone not as versed in the genre as yourself,